MaxPScript/LogoCSS/README.md

 ## How is it done?

 The main detail in the proposed version is a 4-center arch.
 It is built according to a certain algorithm.
 Variations are possible, but the principle is 4 arcs of a circle, paired equal.
 Built in Sketchup 2019.
 File <ins>Tudor_arch.skp</ins> attached.
-Here's a snapshot to give you a fast visual.
+Here's a snapshots to give you a fast visual.

 ![Tudor Arch](./assets/Tudor_arch.jpg)
 ![Letters](./assets/letters.jpg)